 Want to employ someone in Germany?

 Adhering to employment law and employee rights in Germany will require a commitment to learning and working with a lot of local regulations.
-We are here to help you on that journey and take the time to make sense of complex legislative information, which we turn into easy to understand resources on our blog.
+We are here to help you on that journey and take the time to make sense of complex legislative information, which we turn into easy to understand resources and comprehensive country guides (check our guide to Germany).

 However, staying on top of German employment law may not be a top priority for you right now.
 That doesn’t mean you should give up on employing your next remote worker out of Germany or opt for hiring them as an independent contractor instead (which is a bad idea).